chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-1.md

 categories: interactors testing
 ---

 I've been using the [interactor gem](https://github.com/collectiveidea/interactor) in my Rails apps lately and I love the way they simplify complex logic and help clarify what my apps do.
-As I've worked with them I've developed a few testing tricks using modules and shared examples that've helped make the interactors and their tests cleaner and more consistent.
+As I've worked with them I've developed a few testing tricks using modules and shared examples that have helped make the interactors and their tests cleaner and more consistent.

 ## Modules for Common Contexts